-Some Workouts to Start Exercising if You’re Out of Shape
+Workouts to Start Exercising When You’re Out of Shape

-These are some workouts you can use to ease into working out with that will help strengthen your muscles and increase your cardio endurance.
+If you are just learning how to start exercising at 40, I have some workouts you can use to ease into it.
+These workouts will help strengthen your muscles and increase your cardio endurance.

-Using this link, you can sign up for Beachbody on Demand and when you sign up, I will set up a (Free) call with you to discuss what workout you should start with, provide help with a nutritional plan and anything else you need to get started on your journey.
+When you sign up for Beachbody on Demand using this link, I will automatically become your coach!
+I can help you decide what workout you should start with, provide help with a nutritional plan to support your goals, and anything else you need to get started on your journey.

 If you’re feeling sluggish when it’s time to exercise, a good pre-workout supplement will provide a boost of energy and help your progress.
 Be sure to check out our extensive guide to Pre-workout Supplements next.